mejiaga/course/01-ClassContent/06-Python-APIs/1/Activities/02-Stu_SpaceX/README.md

 # Instructions

-* Take a few minutes to explore the JSON Placeholder API: <https://api.spacexdata.com>
+* Take a few minutes to explore the SpaceX API: <https://github.com/r-spacex/SpaceX-API/wiki>

-* Once you understand the structure of the API and its endpoint, choose one of the endpoints that is _not_ `vehicles`, and do the following:
+* Once you understand the structure of the API and its endpoint, choose one of the endpoints and do the following:

   * Retrieve and print the JSON for _all_ of the records from your chosen endpoint.